chicio/chicio.github.io/_posts/2018-05-09-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 ```

 If we look at the implementation of the `bindViewModel` method, we can see where something "magical" is happening
-:jack_o_lantern::crystal_ball:: an instance of `Mp3ID3TaggerViewModel` class is created and the UI components that
+:crystal_ball:: an instance of `Mp3ID3TaggerViewModel` class is created and the UI components that
 represents the various field of the form are bounded to the view model fields by using the custom opertator `<->`.
 So this operator let us define the what is called **two way binding** or **bidirectional binding** using RxSwift:

 * each `Variable` field of the view model is bounded to a field on the UI.
 This basically means that each value we
 set a in the `value` property of a `Variable` field will be displayed on the UI Cocoa specific field.

-* each value inserted in the UI Cocoa specific field will be set in corresponding the `Variable` field on the view model.
+* each value inserted in the UI Cocoa specific field will be set in the corresponding `Variable` field on the view model.

 In this way the View Model is completely decoupled from the View part (in this case the `NSViewController`).
 This
 means that we can reuse the same ViewModel to create other versions of Mp3ID3Tagger for other platforms.
 This is